-Almond and coffee come together in perfect harmony in the popular cocktail known as the toasted almond cocktail.
-It is a creamy delight and you can add a shot of vodka for a roasted toasted almond.
+Almond and coffee come together in perfect harmony in the popular cocktail known as the toasted almond.
+This incredibly easy drink is a delicious delight and, if you want to kick it up a notch, add a shot of vodka to create a roasted toasted almond.

 Either of these delicious cocktails is a perfect way to shake up your white Russian routine.
 The mix is very simple, using amaretto and coffee liqueurs against a creamy base.
 It's irresistible and ideal for those times when you want a quick and satisfying drink.

 The gentler of the two mixed drinks, the toasted almond is a pleasant sipper for those times when you want a good drink that is light on the booze.
 It makes an excellent dessert drink as well and you can serve it "up" in a cocktail glass for a gentle, creamy martini.

 Pour the liqueurs and cream into a cocktail shaker with ice.

 Shake very well for at least 15 seconds to ensure everything's mixed and the cream becomes frothy.

 - An equal pour of the two liqueurs is common, though the cream can vary from 1 to 2 ounces.
 Feel free to adjust the proportions of any ingredient to suit your personal taste.